Peacemaker: The Official Podcast with James Gunn

 Peacemaker: The Official Podcast with James Gunn is a podcast hosted by James Gunn, Jennifer Holland, and Steve Agee.
 Produced by DC Studios, the podcast details each episode of the television series Peacemaker, explaining what parts of the series' first season were being maintained as part of the canon of the DC Universe (DCU), a reboot of the DC Extended Universe (DCEU), its predecessor franchise, of which the season was a part.
 As Peacemaker season 2 aired, episodes continued to cover the second season.
 The podcast was tracked closely by reports of what remained canon, which was the main marketing draw used by Gunn.

 Background

-As he took over DC Studios, James Gunn had soft-rebooted the DC Extended Universe (DCEU) into the DC Universe (DCU), though he maintained certain elements of The Suicide Squad (2021) and Peacemaker (2022-present) season 1 as part of canon.
+As he took over DC Studios, James Gunn had soft-rebooted the DC Extended Universe (DCEU) into the DC Universe (DCU), though he maintained certain elements of The Suicide Squad (2021) and Peacemaker (2022–25) season 1 as part of canon.
 The podcast was created as a way of breaking down each episode of the first season and explaining precisely which parts of given episodes are canon to the new franchise and which parts are not.
 GamesRadar+ described Gunn's promotion of the podcast as "urging" fans to watch so they knew what was canon.